LivePersonInc/developer-center/pages/newdocuments/Historical Data/Personal Data API/methods/create-delete-request.md

 By consumerId - deletion of personal data that is related to a specific consumer (does not include the consumer's conversations; those must be deleted in a separate request).

-By ticketId - deletion of personal data that is related to a specific consumer ticket related interactions (does not include the consumer's chats; those must be deleted in a separate request)..
+By ticketId - deletion of personal data that is related to a specific consumer's ticket and all related interactions to that ticket (this does not include the consumer's chats; those must be deleted in a separate request).

 ### Request